 Our flagship best performing hedge funds strategy returned 78.4% since its inception in May 2014, vs. 60.4% gain for the S&P 500 index ETF (SPY) during the same period.
 We were able to generate returns with both our long and short stock picks.

-We aren’t one of those slimy newsletter marketers who try to part mom-and-pop investors from their hard earned dollars by touting the incredible returns of SOME of their recommendations.
+We aren’t one of those slimy newsletter marketers who try to part mom-and-pop investors from their hard earned dollars by touting the incredible returns of SOME of our recommendations.
 The majority of active fund managers can’t beat the market after taking into account the fees they charge.
-In fact, the majority of investment professionals you come across can’t beat the market.
-If beating the market.
+In fact, the majority of investment professionals, including your financial advisor who charges 1% annual fee, can’t beat the market.
+Passive index fund investors have already given up on the idea of beating the market.

 Our research director has a Ph.D. in financial economics and he has been doing quantitative stock research for more than a decade.
 This doesn’t mean that he can beat the market but it means that he can at least do high quality research and understand the research done by other academics.

 He has been analyzing the quarterly 13F filings made by almost all of the active and dead hedge funds covering the 18-year period between 1999 and 2017.
 His research revealed that ordinary investors could have outperformed the S&P 500 index by imitating the consensus stock picks of the top 100 best performing hedge funds.